-In this retreat the object of meditation is not the breath or bodily sensations, feelings, or mind as in other retreats, but rather the Spiritual Heart, Atman, the Divine Self.
+In Hridaya Yoga, the object of meditation is not the breath or bodily sensations, feelings, or mind, but the Spiritual Heart, atman, the Divine Self.

-However, as the meditation goes deeply, the Spiritual Heart will cease to be simply an object of meditation.
-We will become aware that it is also the Subject, the witness consciousness, the very profound and intimate Self, the very source of our meditation process.
+However, as the meditation goes deeper, the Spiritual Heart will cease to be simply an object of meditation.
+We will become aware that it is also the Subject, the Witness Consciousness, the very profound and intimate Self, the very source of our meditation process.
 So we will understand that the Spiritual Heart is much more than a concentration or meditation object.

-This will help us to know directly another approach to meditation and spirituality.
+This will help us directly know another approach to meditation and spirituality.

 The Heart will become at the same time the source of attention (the knower), the instrument of knowledge, and the object of knowledge.
-This kind of meditation is a process which starts from the Heart, and returns to the Heart.
+This kind of meditation is a process that starts from the Heart and returns to the Heart.

-The Divine Reality of Existence, the present, the “I am,” resides in the Heart; the cerebral man is a limited man.
+The Divine Reality of Existence, the present, the “I am,” resides in the Heart.
+The cerebral person is a limited person.

-Generally, the activity of the mind is governed by intentionality and implicitly is a movement governed by ego; it is activity that wants to grab information and to “conquer,” to keep control over the objects of activity and the process of self-knowing.
-When we withdraw the senses (pratyahara) and center ourselves in the chest area, looking for the deepest aspects of our being, we start to search “the interior” to the detriment of “the exterior.”
+Generally, the activity of the mind is governed by intentionality and implicitly is a movement governed by the ego.
+It wants to grab information and to “conquer,” to keep control over the objects of activity and the process of self-knowing.
+When we withdraw the senses (pratyahara) and center ourselves in the chest area, looking for the deepest aspects of our being, we start to search the “interior” to the exclusion of the “exterior.”

 In this way, we pass from the usual “conquering” attitude of the mind to a receptive, contemplative disposition.
 It is a kind of surrender, which implies lucidity, discernment, vigilance.

 There we can still speak about an action, but it is of a completely different nature.
-It is more like a radiance of pure presence, not an action of the ego.
+It is more like a radiance of pure Presence, not an act of the ego.

 The last duality that exists in meditation: the void in the mind and the plenitude of the wholeness in the Heart!

-In this phase, the attention not only derives from the mind.
-It becomes the attention of a sui generis superior cognitive organ.
-It is an organ of non-mediate knowledge, jnana, which brings the intimate intuition of what we really are.
+In this phase, the attention does not only derive from the mind.
+The attention becomes the expression of a superior cognitive organ, an organ of non-mediate knowledge (jnana) which brings the intimate intuition of what we really are.
 This new organ of knowledge is formed through the functional identity between the attributes of the mind and those of the Heart.

 Consequently, the premise of the state of surrender is created by an active, superior attention in which the Spiritual Heart is, as we already mentioned, at the same time the source of knowledge (the Knower), the means of attention (this subtle organ of Spiritual Knowledge), and the target of our attention (the object of the attention).

 So we can speak about an attention that emanates from the Heart and ends up in the Heart.
-But in this journey from our individual Heart to God’s Heart, in this Knowledge, jnana, we realize that everything is encompassed, the whole Creation, Brahman, the Absolute itself.
+But in this journey from our individual Heart to God’s Heart, in this Knowledge, we realize that everything is encompassed: the whole Creation, Brahman, the Absolute itself.

-It follows that the real Knowledge, jnana, resides in the Heart, in the very core of our being.
+It follows that the real Knowledge resides in the Heart, in the very core of our being.
 The revelation of the Spiritual Heart leads this wisdom to completely penetrate our being and thus it illuminates us with its brightness.

 The best way of keeping the awareness of the Spiritual Heart is to love.
-That’s why jnana, the direct knowledge, is so related with bhakti, which means love, devotion, zeal, fervor, heartiness, ardor, adoration, ecstasy.
+That’s why jnana, direct knowledge, is so related to bhakti, which means love, devotion, zeal, fervor, heartiness, ardor, adoration, ecstasy.

-“God is born in the Heart and the Heart is born in God,” as the great Christian mystic reached insight into the journey of the soul and the Supreme Truth through Christian prayer and contemplation.
-He was one of the most influential 14th century Neoplatonists who introduced many novel concepts to Christian metaphysics.
-His manner of expression was simple yet abstract, and bold enough to get him tried for heresy during the Inquisition, although he died before a verdict was issued.”>Meister Eckhart said.
+“God is born in the Heart and the Heart is born in God,” as the great Christian mystic Meister Ekhart affirmed.
+Having reached insight into the journey of the soul and the Supreme Truth through Christian prayer and contemplation, he was one of the most influential fourteenth-century Neoplatonists who introduced many novel concepts to Christian metaphysics.
+His manner of expression was simple yet abstract, and bold enough to get him tried for heresy during the Inquisition, although he died before a verdict was issued.
 This vision leads us to understand that there is nothing to be searched in the interior or exterior.
 God is already there.

 The Bliss of Pure Existence, sat, is expanding the soul and the understanding.
 The Divine Reality is unveiling a mystery of love-awareness.

-In Christian spirituality, and for the Fathers of the Desert, the Heart is not simply a physical organ, but is the spiritual center of the human’s being, his deepest and truest self, or the inner shrine, to be entered only through the sacrifice of individuality, in which the mystery of the union between the divine and the human is consummated.
+In Christian spirituality, and for the Desert Fathers and Mothers, the Heart is not simply a physical organ but the spiritual center of a human being, our deepest and truest self, or the inner shrine.
+It is entered only through the sacrifice of individuality, in which the mystery of the union between human and Divine is consummated.

 In the vision of the Desert Fathers, there is an organ of contemplation known as “the eye of the Heart” or “the intellect of the Heart,” nous.
 This nous dwells “in the depths of the soul,” representing the innermost aspect of the Heart.

-For them nous, “the intellect of the Heart,” is the highest faculty of man through which he knows God or the inner essences by means of spiritual perception or direct apprehension (St. Isaac the Syrian used the term “simple cognition”).
+For them, nous is a human being’s highest faculty, through which we know God or our inner essence by means of spiritual perception or direct apprehension.
+(St. Isaac the Syrian used the term “simple cognition.”)

 “The intellect of the Heart” does not function by formulating abstract concepts and does not reach conclusion through deductive reason.
 It understands Divine Truth by means of immediate experience or intuition.

-For the Fathers of the Desert, nipsis or “guarding of the Heart,” watchfulness, represents spiritual sobriety, alertness, vigilance.
+For the Fathers of the Desert, nipsis, or the “guarding of the Heart,” watchfulness, represents spiritual sobriety, alertness, and vigilance.
 It signifies an attitude of attentiveness in which we are almost continuously aware of the Heart.